huntdatacenter/docs/docs/coordination/services-model.md

 Scientists deserve elegant and predictable services on their quest to change the world for the better!
 And they deserve solutions that bring people together for fun and significant collaborations.

 As our cloud community has been rapidly growing in both size and complexity, we saw a possibility to rethink our services model to keep up with the much appreciated growth.
-We are humble to now present the results.
+Here we humbly present the results.

-We have put a lot of thinking and our best efforts into these changes with a clear intention to simplify access to great scientific services.
-We are thankful for all the in-depth discussions and feedback from the community.
+We have put a lot of thinking into these changes with a clear intention to simplify access to great scientific services.
+We are thankful for all the in-depth discussions and feedback from the community on the way.

-The result is an upgraded services model that includes a new way to organize and manage digital laboratories (data spaces), a way to separate complex contractual aspects from scientific activities (services centers), and a new way to price scientific cloud services that we hope will give you both flexible access to resources and services that is sustainable over time.
+The result is an upgraded services model that includes a new way to organize and manage digital laboratories (data spaces), a way to separate organizational aspects from scientific activities (services centers), and a new way to price scientific cloud services that we hope will give you both flexible access to resources and services that is sustainable over time.

 ### New management model